dougbutner/universal-consciousness/README.md

 # Errata / Clarifications

 **Clarification: Archangels in the Upper Matrices (Video Course Only)**
-Lesson: Matrices
+Lesson: **Matrices**
 In the original script I included information (Source: Aridif) about how Archangels were from the 12th density.
-I decided to leave it out of the video version, but left it in this version.
+I decided to leave it out of the video version, but left it on Github.

 **Clarification: 0th and 10th dimension are the same**
-Lesson:  Matrices
+Lesson:  **Dimensions**

 # About Aquarius Academy